FOUNDATION cracks

 Leaking Block Cracks

-• Water can enter through block cavities, pipe penetrations, mortar joints, or wall fractures.
+- Water can enter through block cavities, pipe penetrations, mortar joints, or wall fractures that are near the crack and travel through the block cavities causing water to leak through the crack.

 ***Water leaking into a block, brick, or stone foundation can cause serious structural damage if left unrepaired.
 When moisture becomes trapped inside the foundation, it begins to weaken the lime in the concrete, leading to cracking and deterioration.
 Over time, this can progress into significant structural foundation problems.
 Prompt and proper repair is essential to protect the integrity of your home.